Lisa Helps

 Lisa Helps (born April 6, 1976) is a Canadian politician, formerly the mayor of Victoria, British Columbia, with her inauguration taking place on December 4, 2014.
 She narrowly defeated incumbent mayor Dean Fortin in the 2014 municipal election.
-She is the second woman, after Gretchen Brewin, to be elected mayor of the city.
+At the time, she was the second woman, after Gretchen Brewin, to be elected mayor of the city.

 Helps did not run for a third term in office in the 2022 British Columbia municipal elections, and was succeeded as mayor by Marianne Alto.